SPRINGTIME!

 Concerto Copenhagen welcomes the spring with music inspired by the sounds of the season.

-The seasons have always been a great inspiration for composers, especially spring, when nature comes alive from its winter hibernation.
-Even in the Baroque period, music can be found that often tried to imitate the sounds and moods of spring, from birdsong to the tinkling of a brook.
+The seasons have always been a great inspiration for composers, especially spring, when nature comes to life from winter hibernation.
+Even in the Baroque era, MON can find music that often tried to imitate the sounds and moods of spring, from birdsong to the babbling brook.

 In 1927, Italian composer Otto Respighi composed a suite for orchestra based on Baroque music.
 The suite, titled "Gli Ucelli" (The Birds), not only attempts to evoke the songs of the birds but also their character.
 In 2015, Danish composer Karl Aage Rasmussen created a version of Otto Respighi's "Gli Uccelli" for Concerto Copenhagen.